i30817/rhdndat/README.rst

 positional arguments:
   -search-path     directory tree to search for (rom, patches and version) files

-                    if there is no (rom, romfilename patch) pair but a patch of the form 'romfilename.reset.xdelta' is found, rom is treated as a hardpatched rom, -d will search for the checksum of the original rom and the output will be the checksums of 'rom'

-                    if (rom, version) pair exists, but no patch, rom is treated as hardpatched and printed unless -i is given

   -rom-type        extension (without dot) of roms to find patches for

 optional arguments:
   -h, --help      show this help message and exit
-  -o output-file  ouput file, if ommited writes to stdout -m merge-file   merge non-overriden entries from this source file
+  -o output-file  output file, if omitted writes to stdout -m merge-file   merge non-overridden entries from this source file
                   to override a entry, a new entry must list the same romhacking urls as the older entry

-  -d xml-file     picks up the game names from from this cmpro .xml and the
+  -d xml-file     normally the name is from the romhacking.net hack page,
-                  rom checksum (including if a revert patch is available), if no entry is found the program picks names from the romhacking.net hack page
+                  but this option picks up the game names from from this clrmamepro .xml and the rom checksum (including if a revert patch is available)

+                  this allows adding unknown roms without a patch, which can't normally be added for safety, albeit with the romhacking page name (the dat blacklists the false unknowns, such as music tracks in cd games)

+                  it's your responsibility to use a dat that matches the game/set you're scanning to avoid false unknowns

   -i              don't allow unrecognized roms to be added even if the patches
                   have a romhacking.net hack page, requires -d